IDF service for immigrants to Israel

 IDF service for immigrants to Israel – who gets conscripted and who gets an exemption?
 Many young new immigrants to Israel happily enlist in the IDF, as an integration track into Israeli society and a way to contribute to the State of Israel.
 However, older immigrants, career professionals or parents are happy to know that they are exempt from compulsory service.
-The law firm of Cohen, Decker, Pex and Brosh specializes in immigration to Israel.
+Our law firm specializes in immigration to Israel.
 This article by Advocate Joshua Pex, an Israeli immigration lawyer, will explain some of the more frequently asked questions about IDF service for immigrants.
 Who is subject to conscripted service, and for how long, who is exempt or may apply for an exemption, does service in another military count to shorten your period of service in the IDF, and what special rules apply to lone soldiers and doctors?

 How is the period of IDF service for immigrants calculated?

 The length of compulsory regular service is based primarily on age at the time of arrival in Israel (but also takes into account marital status, medical profile and profession, as detailed below).
 Arrival in Israel is not identical with the beginning or completion of the immigration process.
 If an Oleh arrived in Israel for a private visit or as part of a recognized program, stayed in Israel for at least 120 days, and then began the process of Aliyah, their age at the initial date of arrival is the one used to calculate the period of service.